Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/index.md

 {% image
     src='Matsui_Brights.jpg'
     alt="" %}
-The 5 Bright cards from a deck produced by <span class="noun" lang="ja-Latn">Matsui Shigeo</span> to demonstrate his printing technique (1978).{%fn%}This deck was produced as part of a demonstration for members of the International Playing Card Society.{%endfn%}
+The 5 Bright cards from a deck produced by <span class="noun" lang="ja-Latn">Matsui Shigeo</span> to demonstrate his printing technique (1978).
+This deck was produced as part of a demonstration for members of the International Playing Card Society.
 {% imageEnd %}

 <span class="noun" lang="ja-Latn">Matsui</span>’s mark was <span lang="ja">松</span> in a